Kilnavert: Geography

 Kilnavert is bounded on the north by Lissanover and Killycluggin townlands, on the west by Gortnaleck and Camagh townlands, on the south by Derrycassan townland and on the east by Corran, County Cavan townland.
 Its chief geographical features are Camagh Lough, a gravel pit, a wood, streams, a spring well and dug wells.
 Kilnavert is traversed by the R205 road, minor roads, rural lanes and the disused Cavan and Leitrim Railway.
 The townland covers 188 statute acres.
-The nearest town is Ballyconnell, 5 km to the north-east.
+The nearest town is Ballyconnell, about 6km to the north-east.

 Etymology

-The reason for the Irish name Cill na bhFeart meaning The Church of the Tumuli, is that there is a Roman Catholic church and eight prehistoric monuments in the townland, including 3 barrows, 3 standing stones, 1 wedge tomb and 1 stone circle.
+The reason for the Irish name Cill na bhFeart meaning The Church of the Tumuli, is that there is a Roman Catholic church.
+Since pre-christian times there are Megalithic monuments in the townland, including 3 barrows, 3 standing stones, 1 wedge tomb and 1 stone circle.